Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Discussion

 \subsection{Population Size Analysis}

-We analyze the sensitivity of EvoOR-Agent to the population size $N$ while fixing the iteration depth at $T=8$.
+We analyze the sensitivity of \textit{EvoOR-Agent} to the population size $N$ while fixing the iteration depth at $T=8$.
 The population size is varied from 6 to 20 in increments of two.
-This experiment evaluates how the amount of initial structural diversity affects the evolved reasoning trajectories.
-All data points are averaged over ten independent runs, and the shaded regions in Fig.~\ref{fig:population_size_analysis} denote the standard deviations.

-Increasing the population size from $N=6$ to $N=10$ improves both performance and stability.
-The mean Test WA increases from 66.4\% to 72.5\%, and the Train WA increases from 69.4\% to 75.8\%.
-Similar trends are observed on individual subsets.
-For example, BWOR increases from 75.8\% to 84.2\%, and IndustryOR increases from 53.8\% to 60.3\%.
-The standard deviation bands also become narrower, indicating more stable evolutionary behavior.

-Further increasing the population size yields limited additional benefit.
-From $N=10$ to $N=20$, the Test WA increases only from 72.5\% to 73.3\%, and the variance reduction also becomes less pronounced.
-Thus, the main benefit of increasing $N$ is obtained before $N=10$.

-This behavior suggests that a moderate population is sufficient in the present setting.
-Since LLM-based variation operators generate semantically meaningful changes, the search does not rely only on random perturbations.
-A population of $N=10$ provides enough diversity to cover useful reasoning structures while keeping the token and execution cost manageable.
+Fig.~\ref{fig:population_size_analysis} reports the five evolutionary benchmark accuracies, Train WA, Test WA, and the corresponding cumulative token budget.
+This experiment examines the trade-off between population diversity, search stability, and computational cost.